 Tanzanite is a variety of Zoisite of which the colour is caused by vanadium in the gem, that when cut and polished, becomes a dazzling kaleidoscope of royal blue, indigo and periwinkle.
 Gem Zoisite crystals with other minerals inside, say manganese, chrome or iron, cause the human eye to see other colours and these are referred to as Fancy Stones.

 Fancy Stones are found in many colours and colour combinations as in green, pink, brown, yellow, violet/blue and violet green.
-This stone is extremely rare as they are only found sporadically in very small quantities, with pink being amongst the rarest and highly sort after by gem collectors.
+This stone is extremely rare as they are only found sporadically in very small quantities, with pink being amongst the rarest and highly sought after by gem collectors.

 New York’s celebrated Jewelers, Tiffany & Co, heard about the discovery in Tanzania and were the first to bring the dazzling new gemstone to the world.
 They christened the new find “tanzanite” after its’ country of origin, declaring it to be the most beautiful blue stone to be discovered in over 2000 years.
-They proudly stated that tanzanite could only be found in two places on earth, and that is in Tanzania and in Tiffany’s.
+They proudly stated that tanzanite could only be found in two places on earth, and that is in Tanzania and at Tiffany’s.

 Selecting the color of your tanzanite is a matter of personal preference.
 The bluest hues are among the rarest, but tanzanite in all shades, from flattering lilac and cornflower blue to deep blue, indigo and violet, continue to enchant discerning jewelry buyers seeking exceptional beauty and distinction.